madgeek-arc/federation-adapter/README.md

 # Federation Adapter

 ## Description
-The **Federation Adapter** is a Java-based service that aggregates Services from multiple **Service Catalogue** instances into a single API endpoint.
+The **Federation Adapter** is a Java-based service that aggregates Services from multiple **[Resource Catalogue](https://github.com/madgeek-arc/resource-catalogue)** instances into a single API endpoint.

 ## Installation
 ```